Last Updated on

 I find the history of the era quite intriguing.
 It really was a fascinating period.

-Today, it’s a public Museum of French history, art and architecture for the world to appreciate all the past glory of France.
+Today, the Palace of Versailles is a public Museum of French history, art and architecture for the world to appreciate all the past glory of France.
 It is owned and maintained by the state and is listed on UNESCO as a Heritage Site.
 An iconic landmark of France and Europe, it’s no wonder 5 million tourists visit the palace each year.
 Incredible!

 Outside, it is everything and more you would expect a palace to be: majestic, grand, formal and lavish.
 The architecture is Baroque which is very ornate and elegant, typical of the times in Europe.
 There are a mere 1,400 fountains! and 400 statues! that adorn the grounds.
 Yep, you read that correctly.